ProgramNoona/Capstone2019AnimeReview/Forum_Setup_README.txt

 git checkout 2.0.0

-virtualenv venv			(you can call it what you want.
+virtualenv .venv			(you can call it what you want.
 In this case its .venv)

-venv\Scripts\activate		(activate the virtual environment)
+.venv\Scripts\activate		(activate the virtual environment)
-				(If you have Linux try:   source .venv/bin/activate) (your directory should now be changed)
+				(If using Linux OS, try:   source .venv/bin/activate) (your directory should now be changed)
 				(to exit the environment type "deactivate" but not right now)